angular/angular/docs/TRIAGE_AND_LABELS.md

 * `PR action: review` - work is complete and comment is needed from the reviewers.
 * `PR action: cleanup` - more work is needed from the author.
 * `PR action: discuss` - discussion is needed, to be led by the author.
-* `PR action: merge` - the PR is ready to be merged by the caretaker.
+* `PR action: merge` - the PR author is ready for the changes to be merged by the caretaker.

 In addition, PRs can have the following states: